Breakfast Burrito

 We're ready to cook.

-Wipe out the pan and add the oil and potatoes.
-Cook for about 10 minutes until golden.
+Wipe out the pan, then add the oil and potatoes.
+Cook until golden, about 10 minutes.
+If you are using Tator Tots, skip this step.

-Whisk the eggs and the milk.
-Coat a non-stick pan with cooking spray and add the egg mixture.
-Gently cook over low heat, pushing the eggs into the center of the pan forming clouds.
-When eggs are set but not dry, remove them from the heat.
+Whisk the eggs and milk.
+Coat a nonstick pan with cooking spray and add the egg mixture.
+Gently cook over low heat, pushing the eggs into the center of the pan to form clouds.
+When the eggs are set but not dry, remove them from the heat.

 To serve - If the burrito is frozen, wrap it in a paper towel and microwave for 3 minutes.
 Coat a non-stick pan with cooking spray.
 Place each burrito seam side down and cook over low heat until golden.
 Turn over and continue cooking until the second side is cooked.